zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 - pval_*names_file*_covCorr.RData list composed of
     - pheno: phenoAnn info
     - tscore (list, each entry refers to a phenotype): summary statistics of association from tscores for each reliable genes
-    - pathScore_reactome (list, each entry refers to a phenotype): summary statistics of association from pathscore (Reactome)
+    - (optional) pathScore_reactome (list, each entry refers to a phenotype): summary statistics of association from pathscore (Reactome)
-    - pathScore_GO (list, each entry refers to a phenotype): summary statistics of association from pathscore (GO)
+    - (optional) pathScore_GO (list, each entry refers to a phenotype): summary statistics of association from pathscore (GO)
-    - info_pathScore_reactome (list, each entry refers to a phenotype): for each pathway in Reactome, its summary statistics and those of the genes belonging to the pathway
+    - (optional) info_pathScore_reactome (list, each entry refers to a phenotype): for each pathway in Reactome, its summary statistics and those of the genes belonging to the pathway
-    - info_pathScore_GO (list, each entry refers to a phenotype): for each pathway in GO, its summary statistics and those of the genes belonging to the pathway
+    - (optional) info_pathScore_GO (list, each entry refers to a phenotype): for each pathway in GO, its summary statistics and those of the genes belonging to the pathway

 ### 4) Small dataset: Association with phenotype of custom pathways